jsonDoge/clipboard/Refactoring.md

 Reverse event checking if.
 Reversing it will allow to return early and removing multiple confusing checks.

 Combine nested (candate) and (candidate !== "string") ifs to reduce nesting.

+line 12: if event.partitionKey... and line 22: if (candidate ===) are performing same checks we can move string check inside the first check to avoid duplication.